FAQ: Surgery Coverage under MIT Health Plans

 What about fertility preservation?

-There is limited coverage for sperm banking and egg freezing.
-Associated costs such as STD screening and semen analysis will be covered by your insurance and can be done at MIT Medical.
+Insurance provides limited coverage for sperm banking and egg freezing.
+Associated costs such as STD screening and semen analysis will be covered by your insurance and can be done at MIT Health.

 There are several sperm banks in the area.
 The one closest to MIT and most frequently used by MIT is New England Cryogenic Center.
 Egg freezing must be done by a reproductive endocrinologist (fertility specialist).
 The fertility group in this area with the most experience caring for transgender persons is IVF New England.